A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Summary and concluding remarks

 \section{Summary and concluding remarks}

-In this paper, we discuss a new approximate PITE and its application to solving the time evolution differential equations using examples of the advection-diffusion equations.
+In this paper, we discuss a new approximate PITE and its application to solving the time evolution differential equations using examples of the advection-diffusion-reaction equations.

-First, we proposed an alternative approximate PITE operator, which approximates the ITE operator $m_0 e^{-\Delta\tau \mathcal{H}}$ with $m_0=1$.
-We obtained analytical estimations for both the $l^2$-error and its success probability.
-Compared to the original approximate PITE in \cite{Kosugi.2022} where $m_0$ is strictly smaller than one, the alternative approximate PITE relieves the restriction in the time step $\Delta\tau$.
-Moreover, it avoids the problem of the rapid vanishing of the success probability (see Sect.~\ref{subsec:2-3} and Appendix \ref{subsec:A-2}).
-For the convenience of applications, the $l^2$-error and the success probability in the case of the Hamiltonian coming from the advection-diffusion equations were also estimated.
+First, we proposed an alternative approximate PITE (AAPITE) operator, which approximates the ITE operator $m_0 \mathrm{exp}\left(-\Delta\tau \mathcal{H}\right)$ with $m_0=1$.
+We obtained analytical estimations for both the $\ell^2$-error and its success probability.
+Compared to the original approximate PITE in \cite{Kosugi.2022} where $m_0$ is strictly smaller than one, the AAPITE relieves the restriction in the time step $\Delta\tau$.
+Moreover, it avoids the problem of the rapid vanishing of the success probability.
+For the convenience of applications, the $\ell^2$-error and the success probability in the case of the Hamiltonian coming from the advection-diffusion-reaction equations were also estimated.

-Second, as for the gate implementation of the alternative approximate PITE, we need to employ the RTE operator for the squared root Hamiltonian, that is, $U_{\text{RTE}}(\sqrt{2\Delta\tau \mathcal{H}})$.
-Although the squared root Hamiltonian is usually more complicated than the original one in general, one can use the general Hamiltonian simulation techniques in e.g., \cite{BCK15, Childs.2017}.
-In this paper, for the advection-diffusion equation, we provided an explicit gate implementation for the RTE of the discretized Hamiltonian matrix based on the grid method using the efficient quantum circuits for the diagonal unitary matrices \cite{Kosugi.2023, Huang.2024p}.
-Applying the techniques in \cite{Huang.2024p}, we can implement the alternative approximate PITE operator by $O(\mathrm{poly}\, n)$ two-qubit gates with only $2$ ancillary qubits (one for the approximate PITE and the other for the diagonal unitary matrices) in 1D cases and $2n+2+\lceil\log_2 d\rceil$ ancillary qubits (another $2n+\lceil\log_2 d\rceil$ qubits for the distance register) in multi-dimensional cases.
-The required number of ancillary qubits is the least one among all the quantum algorithms to our best knowledge.
+Second, as for the gate implementation of the AAPITE, we need to employ a basic oracle of the RTE operator for the squared root Hamiltonian, that is, $U_{\text{RTE}}(\sqrt{2\Delta\tau \mathcal{H}})$.
+Although the squared root Hamiltonian is usually more complicated than the original one in general, one can use the general Hamiltonian simulation techniques in e.g. \cite{Gilyen.2019, BCK15}.
+In this paper, for the advection-diffusion-reaction equation, we provided an explicit gate implementation for the basic oracle based on the real-space grid method using the efficient quantum circuits for the diagonal unitary matrices \cite{Kosugi.2023, Huang.2024p}.
+Applying the techniques in \cite{Huang.2024p}, we can implement the AAPITE operator by $O(\mathrm{poly}\, n)$ two-qubit gates with only $2$ ancillary qubits (one for the AAPITE and the other for the diagonal unitary matrices) in 1D cases and $2n+2+\lceil\log_2 d\rceil$ ancillary qubits (another $2n+\lceil\log_2 d\rceil$ qubits for the distance register) in multi-dimensional cases.
+The required number of ancillary qubits is the least one among all the existing quantum algorithms to our best knowledge.